 Platelet adhesion and aggregation

 1 - Water - serves as transport medium; carries heat

 4 - Nutrients - glucose, amino acids, lipids & vitamins

 5 - Waste products - e.g., nitrogenous wastes like urea

 6 - Dissolved gases - oxygen & carbon dioxide

 7 - Hormones

-Hemostasis - prevention of blood loss from broken vessel (check this Hemostasis animation and this one):
+Hemostasis - prevention of blood loss from broken vessel (check this Hemostasis animation and this one and this one):

 1 - Vascular spasm - vasoconstriction of injured vessel due to contraction of smooth muscle in the wall of the vessel.
 This 'spasm' may reduce blood flow & blood loss but will not stop blood loss.